Accept Google Pay™

 When the user clicks the Google "Pay" button, a sequence of three high-level steps is initiated:

 - Decryption of the payment data - The encrypted payment data is then sent to Basis Theory for decryption and storage of the sensitive cardholder information.
-Then Basis Theory returns a Token Intent that can be used to process the payment.
+Then Basis Theory returns either a Google Pay™ resource or a Token Intent based on the provided encrypted token that can be used to process the payment.

-- Processing of the payment data - The Basis Theory Token Intents are forwarded to the payment processor via Basis Theory Proxy, which translates Token Intents back to raw data before sending the request.
+- Processing of the payment data - The Basis Theory Token Intents and Google Pay™ resources are forwarded to the payment processor via Basis Theory Proxy, which translates Token Intents and Tokens back to raw data before sending the request.
 When the successful payment response returns, the client application can complete the payment and inform the user that the payment was successful.

 Getting Started